 As you build cash value in your policy, you can easily take a policy loan against those funds to use for an emergency like a house repair you didn’t expect or as a source for funds to pay for an opportunity like college.
 You can also take a policy loan to pay premiums on the policy, and if you elect an automatic premium loan option when you purchase the policy, the company will automatically pay any premium that you do not pay in cash with a loan against the policy.

-Before taking a policy loan, it’s a good idea to speak with a financial professional, as there may be other ways to meet your needs that make more sense for your situation.
+Before taking a policy loan, it’s a good idea to speak with a financial planner or professional, as there may be other ways to meet your needs that make more sense for your situation.

 Repaying a policy loan is easier, too.
 Unlike most traditional loans, a policy loan does not have a fixed repayment schedule.
 If you want to make a large payment one month, you can.
 If you want to pay nothing one month, you can.

 The ease of taking and repaying policy loans does not mean that policy loans do not have to be paid back.
 They do.
 They can be repaid in cash, or they will be repaid from policy values.
 That means any loan balance will be repaid with death or surrender benefits, reducing the proceeds paid out on a death claim or if the policy is surrendered.
 If you pay off the loan, the full benefits of the policy will be restored.

 One of the common misconceptions about policy and premium loans is that you’re borrowing your own money.
 You’re not.

 “With a life insurance policy loan, you’re actually going to the insurance company and borrowing money and then using the cash value of your policy as collateral,” O’Meara said.
 It’s very similar to a home equity loan.
 “You still own your home; it still has the same fair market value, except your equity is now reduced because you have borrowed money from the bank.”